 Although we are a Community Interest Company (CIC) our projects run on the funding support of a few channels.
 These include the University of St Andrews, the Scottish Government Climate Change Fund (CCF), Smarter Choices Smarter Places and Zero Waste Scotland, Cycling Scotland.

 WHAT WE WORK ON

-Here we try to share the events, information and news surrounding all forms of sustainable transport in and around St Andrews.
+We try to share the events, information and news surrounding all forms of sustainable transport in and around St Andrews.
 Whether it is walking, running, and jogging; cycling; car clubs; buses; trains; and local holidaying we have a wealth of ideas and support.

 We are lucky to have a town & gown StAndRe-Use scheme which collects things from students, is sorted by students and returned to other students -all for free!
 From Zero Waste Scotland’s ‘Love Food, Hate Waste’ to beach cleans, we have a range of projects to clean up St Andrews and make the most of our resources.

-Our Edible Campus scheme aims to teach skills and encourage interest in growing and the Tree is an online shop that allows local producers to sell their goods at a weekly pop-up shop.
+Our Edible Campus project teaches skills and encourages interest in growing.
+The Tree is an online shop that allows local producers to sell their goods at a weekly pop-up shop.

 Sharing skills and knowledge is at the heart of the Transition movement.
 We see the loss of many hands-on skills as both a barrier to localising the economy in St Andrews, and also an opportunity to build community.
 The ways in which we manage this is through:

 - Practical skill shares, from hedge laying to quilting.